 As a creature of honour, you wear an item that shows your noble nature.
 Gain +2 to Diplomacy checks when arguing for the moral option of a choice, at the cost of -2 to any check requiring deception.

-The starting HP you receive is given by the peoples you're a part of.
-Also see the Peoples & Nations sections for further details.
-HP acts as a general measure for survivability.
-It’s not how much damage you’ve sustained.
-Instead, it represents everything outside of taking damage.
-It's the lucky dodge that only works so many times, the momentary distraction of an opponent to allow you to get away, the desperate slash with a weapon that saves you but tires you out.
+All characters have a pool of 5 luck, which refreshes after any significant rest.
+Luck acts as a general measure for survivability; it’s not how much damage you sustain and live through, like HP in D&D. Instead, it represents everything outside of taking damage - the lucky dodge that only works so many times, the momentary distraction of an opponent to allow you to get away, the desperate slash with a weapon that saves you but tires you out.

-Thus you might survive being hit with big things, but one big fall, or being stabbed in the back in your sleep will kill anyone, regardless of HP.
+Thus you might survive being hit with things, but one big fall, or being stabbed in the back in your sleep will kill anyone, once you're out of Luck.
 This makes TIS a system which is as dangerous and deadly as the group and GM wish it to be.

 Your ability to resist the force the universe applies when Physical Manipulation is used either by yourself or someone you allow to draw on your body to do something.
 When it goes below 0, interesting things start to happen.

 All characters start with 20 + 1d12 cohesion.